3 a Graflex 3 a Graflex 3A Graflex 3 A

 The fabulous 3A Graflex in perfect working condition one century after its manufacturing.

-The 3A Graflex was manufactured by Folmer & Swing at that time a Division of the Eastman Kodak Company, from 1907 until 1926 as one of the first cameras equipped with a mirror and a vertical cloth focal plane shutter.
+The 3A Graflex was manufactured by Folmer & Swing at that time a Division of the Eastman Kodak Company, from 1907 until 1926 as one of the first cameras equipped with a mirror and a horizontal cloth focal plane shutter.
 The first series distinguish from the later model only by an offset in the rear of the body under the film track and the lack of the autographic feature.
 The early camera as shown on the photo above was eliminated in 1912.
 Its successor as from 1915 equipped with the Autographic Back, enabling the photographer to write date on the negative, was made until 1926.
 All the advantages of the reflex camera together with the fact that in those days the 3A film was regular obtainable, made this camera very popular with the press and was present on the battlefields of world war II.
 The 3 ¼ x 5 ½ film was also known as 122 film or postcard film size.
 The construction of the back makes that plate adaptors can not be fitted.
 The overall condition of this 100 years old camera proves that it is all together it is a huge, solid and very reliable camera.
 The focal plane shutter still works perfect after 100 years without any repairing, cleaning or lubrication what so ever.
 Dimensions: 10¼ x 5 x 6 ½ inch.
 Lens board measures 3 ¼ x 3 ¼ inch.
 Minimum focus of lens accommodated 6 ¼ inch.

 The construction of the very rigid camera, which is made from lock jointed mahogany, covered with Persian Morocco leather, created a surplus space on each side of the camera converted into film storage pockets, each carrying two rolls of film.
-The lower spring-ed roller of the horizontal focal plane shutter was ingeniously placed under the mirror case thus reducing the height of the camera house.
+The lower spring loaded roller of the horizontal focal plane shutter was ingeniously placed under the mirror case thus reducing the height of the camera house.

 To open the camera press the hidden knob on top of the lower left side on top of the camera.
 (Seen from the front side of the camera).
 The hinged bed door opens automatically.
 Pull the bed down until the bed braces snap into the full locked position.
 Swing the front standard lock out straight and pull the front firmly against the infinity stops and lock this position by turning the standard lock to the left.
 To open the focusing hood press the spring catch forward.
 The hood unfolds automatically, but you have to lock the two braces to hold the hood in open position.
 Set the mirror by pressing lever H until it locks.
 You may now see an image on the ground glass.
 Now turn the focusing knob on the lefts side of the bed backwards or forwards until the desired object is sharply defined on the screen.
 For aperture and diaphragm setting see Instantaneous Exposure.